 Note that the raw vinyl generally comes in 61" widths.
 After adding a 2" hem we are left with a maximum seamless screen size of 57" when using vinyl.
 If you wish we can extend this to the full 61" by not folding over the hem.
 Vinyl screens can be made to any size but there will be at least one seam for larger screens.

-As an alternative to vinyl we can also make projection screens using our sawdust mesh product shown here.
-This is ideal for golf simulator screens and other sports screens because the sawdust mesh can withstand the force of balls and pucks hitting it with very little bounce-back.
-The golf ball impact is also very quiet.
+As an alternative to vinyl we can also make projection screens using our sawdust mesh product shown here as well as our Golf Mesh.
+These are ideal for golf simulator screens and other sports screens because the mesh can withstand the force of balls and pucks hitting it with very little bounce-back.
+The golf ball impact is also very quiet on these screens.

-The sawdust mesh comes in 115 inch widths so we can make a screen that is over 9 feet wide (or tall) without requiring a seam.
+The golf mesh comes in 120 inch widths so we can make a screen that is over 9 feet wide (or tall) without requiring a seam.

 You can learn more about our golf simulator impact screens on our blog.